xxcandiez/ml/account-assignment/draft.md

 quite a literal sense, and that the observation is worth exploring further because it might be possible to build a theory of web interfaces from it.

-### Interface by Forms <span id='2'></span>
+### Interface by Forms

 Suppose you are in an email client and you want to affect the application by deleting three emails named e1, e2, e3.
 Normally what you could do is select the three emails by filling in the checkboxes on the correct lines, then clicking on the trash icon.
-Another way to make the same affect is to pull out the hypothetical delete_email form, and fill in the lines with the names e1, e2, e3.
+Another way to make the same affect is to pull out the hypothetical delete-email form, and fill in the lines with the names e1, e2, e3.

 Even for a more elaborate affect like if you are in a music player and you want to add a song to your current playlist, perhaps you can press the plus icon beside the song, or drag the song into the playlist area.
-Similarly, you can also pull out the hypothetical add_to_playlist form and fill in the name of the song that you want to add.
+Similarly, you can also pull out the hypothetical add-to-playlist form and fill in the name of the song that you want to add.

 Another compelling reason why I think that all interfaces have an equivalent form version because that is